jaredly/geometricart/Roadmap.md

 oh hey, looks like I can do `M0` to "pause execution" and do a tool change.
 So I think I want a "tool change height"...

+- [x] we're generating!!! buttttt

+what if I also interface directly with GRBL? could be cool much quicker iteration I feel like.

+"send this path"

+I'd also want a visualizer, just to gut check things probably.

+What's my ideal workflow?
+For this stuff

+- reliably get close to the wood, and know how deep I want things
+- yeah if I can Z things out (say, get to a contact-probe height ideally) that would be soooo nice.
+How to do it? hmmm.
+I'd need a simple circuit, with a lead on the bit, and a lead on a metal plate. put the place (exactly 1mm thick) on top of the wood, and go down by like 0.1 or 0.05mm increments until you hit contact.
+Then you know how tall things are.

+Anyway, then I want to be able to:
+- run a depth test program, and probably speed too that runs a bit through its paces to see how deep things are, how speeds impact things.

+A test of resolution and stuff:
+- sin wave? or something?
+- I wonder about doing curvy cuts into wood, as a nice sculpture?
+- but also, topo maps.
+I'm gonna have to be fancy I think. that'll be a whole gcode bonanza.

+- ok but I want to figure out fills, right?
+	- like, doing different dealios at different heights. sounds dope.

+OK easy test:
+- sin wave, period of like 5mm, random offset.
+- sampled like 100 times.
+- in 5 lines
+- love it, very beautiful, very powerful.

+Then the depth test to see if we can rely on things yes
+- 0.1mm increments
+- move 3mm, lower, move 3mm, lower

+- [ ] umm yeah what's the PPI conversion, and why is it bad
+- [ ] show size & boundaries when exporting gcode
+- [ ] have a ppi field in the gcode stuff

+OK so this has been very fun
+but also
+using an upcut is annoying, whodathunk.
+I want to run some tests with the new bits I got to see if I want to keep them or something.

 # hm